MomOpinion Matters.Com

 Reason #1: Life Happens!

 We cannot promise our children a safe world—certainly not post 9/11.
 We cannot promise them a good or fair world.
-Life is going to deal a heavier hand to some of our children

-than to others, in the form of handicaps or disabilities, trauma, or crisis.
-But, we want with all our hearts and souls for our children to survive, overcome,
+trauma, or crisis.
+But, we want with all our hearts and souls for our children to survive, overcome, move forward

-move forward and accomplish.
+and accomplish.
 They can if they have the emotional strength.

-How many of us know people-in our families, amongst our friends or at our work place who are what I call, adult toddlers!
-These are people who cannot deal with stress;
+How many of us know people-in our families, amongst our friends or at our work place who are what I call,

-they cannot handle obstacles; and they cannot overcome setbacks.
-So, they whine and complain, they become control freaks and have tantrums,
+they become control freaks and have tantrums,

-or, they run away and avoid responsibility altogether.
 We do not want to raise an Adult Toddler!

 There are too many out there already!

-And not only do they wreck havoc with our lives, they wreck havoc with everyone around them!
+And not only do they wreak havoc with our lives,

 In the end, it will not matter how educated or successful our children become.
 If they do not develop emotional maturity,